yakazimir/zubr_public/README.md

 Boost) and Foma, be sure to set the environment variables ``$DYNET,
 $EIGEN, $BOOST``.
 With these variables set, the ``make`` command above should do the rest.

+We also have code for running ``executable'' semantic parsers (e.g., in the GeoQuery domain), which will require having prolog installed (https://sicstus.sics.se/).

 See details in ``experiments/`` to see how to run these models.